 Financial Institutions in Jamaica provide a full range of services and solutions for individual and business/corporate banking.
 These include current accounts, savings accounts, loans, credit cards and internet banking.
-Most credit cards issued by local banks are for use in Jamaica only, but international credit cards have grown in importance.
+Frequently credit cards issued by local banks are for use in Jamaica only, but international credit cards have grown in importance.

 The Bank of Jamaica regulates deposit-taking institutions, money services businesses (e.g., cambios and remittance companies), and credit reporting agencies.
-According to the Bank of Jamaica, credit unions are designated by the Ministry of Finance as "specified financial institutions" under the Bank of Jamaica Act, enabling the Bank of Jamaica to obtain information on their operations.
-Regulations to establish a formal supervisory framework for these entities are being finalized.
+According to the Bank of Jamaica, credit unions are designated by the Ministry of Finance as "specified financial institutions" under the Bank of Jamaica Act, enabling the Bank of Jamaica to obtain information on their operations, but regulations to establish a formal supervisory framework for these entities are pending.
 The Financial Services Commission regulates insurance companies, securities firms/dealers, unit trusts, private pension funds and mutual funds.

-As of August 2013, there were seven commercial banks, two merchant banks and three building societies in Jamaica.
-As of December 2011, Jamaica had 41 credit unions with 951,000 members.
+As of January 2012, there were seven commercial banks, two merchant banks and four building societies in Jamaica.
+As of December 2010, Jamaica had 46 credit unions with 975,818 members.